History of Dance: Origins, Timeline, Cultural Traditions, and Modern Evolution

 What Is Dance?

-Dance is the use of organized body movement to express emotion, communicate ideas, tell stories, celebrate events, connect with music, or participate in cultural and spiritual practices.
-It can be performed alone, with a partner, in groups, on a stage, in a temple, at a wedding, in the street, or inside a community gathering.
+Dance is organized or intentional body movement used to express emotion, communicate ideas, tell stories, respond to music, participate in cultural practices, or interact socially.
+It may be performed alone, with a partner, in groups, on a stage, in a sacred space, at a celebration, in the street, or as part of everyday community life.

-At its simplest, dance is movement with intention.
-A person may dance to follow rhythm, express joy, mourn a loss, honor ancestors, attract attention, entertain an audience, or preserve tradition.
-This is why the history of dancing is closely connected to religion, music, theater, identity, and social life.
+At its broadest, dance is movement given meaning through rhythm, intention, context, or shared convention.
+A person may dance to celebrate, mourn, worship, entertain, compete, preserve tradition, express identity, or simply enjoy moving with others.
+This is why the history of dancing is closely connected to music, religion, theater, politics, migration, social life, and cultural identity.

 The Origin of Dance: When and Where Did Dancing Begin?